sebastianstudniczek/dotnet-test-traitor.nvim/README.md

 # Dotnet Test Traitor

-Simply test runner for .NET projects which lets you run selected tests by defined filters.
+Simple test runner for .NET projects which lets you run selected tests with defined filters.

-Sample for xunit where you can define `Trait` for your tests in order to categorize it:
+Sample for xunit where you can define `Trait` for your tests in order to categorize them:

 ```csharp
 using Xunit;